What is IR35 and why is it in the news?

 Under the new IR35 reform, responsibility for setting IR35 status and paying relevant tax will be passed from the worker to the client (unless you’re working with a small company in the private sector as defined by the Companies Act as having an annual turnover of £10.2 million or less, balance sheet total less than £5.1 million and less than 50 employees) This also means that the ‘engaging’ businesses will be held liable should HMRC decide status has been incorrectly assessed.

 New rules will apply to parent companies, so larger businesses won’t be able to setup smaller companies to avoid paying contributions where a freelancer is deemed inside IR35.

 A Status Determination Statement is a legal requirement of the new legislation and determines your employment status for tax purposes only following an IR35 assessment which the end client must undertake (and take reasonable care in doing so).
 Your client should have processes in place, not only to determine the IR35 status of each and every engagement, but also to deal with any challenge you might make if you disagree with that determination.

 How to determine my IR35 status?

 The following factors determine employment status whether your contract is for services (outside IR35) or of employment (inside IR35):

-You could be inside the IR35 if you carry out all of the work that your company is contracted to do personally, you work for your own limited company, but receive employment benefits such as paid leave or sick pay, you are being paid on a time basis, you have close supervision by somebody in your client’s business, you are supplied with the equipment by a client and work at their premises, you work for one client long-term, all rejected work is corrected at your client’s cost and you do not have your own business identity.
+You could be outside the IR35 if you carry out all of the work that your company is contracted to do personally, you work for your own limited company, but receive employment benefits such as paid leave or sick pay, you are being paid on a time basis, you have close supervision by somebody in your client’s business, you are supplied with the equipment by a client and work at their premises, you work for one client long-term, all rejected work is corrected at your client’s cost, you do not have your own business identity.